Nambu-Covariant Many-Body Theory I: Perturbative Approximations

 Last, we stress that the Nambu-covariant formalism may also be useful in the development of automated pipelines.
 The formalism does not only reduce the number of diagrams, which would no doubt speed up automated diagrammatic generation tools, but also removes any consideration in terms of orientations.
 We expect this to bring a substantial advantage in terms of memory processing and practical implementation.

 The formalism developed in this paper is entirely equivalent to any of the previous formulations.
 In principle, a perfectly efficient numerical implementation might not benefit from it.
-Similarly, fully factorised and simplified formal many-body equations can also be derived in existing formalisms.
+Factorised and simplified formal many-body equations can also be derived in previous formalisms.
 Our claim is, however, that the Nambu-covariant formalism presented here provides a key to uncover sources of formal simplifications and generalisations.
 We also expect it will lead to new numerical optimisations in the implementation of many-body approximations.
 Hopefully, this formalism can benefit other many-body practitioners.
-In this paper, we present the key aspects of the Nambu-covariant formalism and its application to perturbation theory.
-In Part~II, we will discuss the application of the Nambu-covariant formalism to many-body approximations based on self-consistently dressed propagators and vertices.
+To help the reader navigating Part~I and Part~II of this work, we now proceed to describe its global organisation.

-This paper is organised as follows.
-We introduce the essential ideas of Nambu tensors and their relation to Bogoliubov transformations in Sec.~\ref{sec:tensor}.
-The resulting NCPT, manifestly covariant with respect to Bogoliubov transformations, is then discussed in Sec.~\ref{sec:covPT}.
-We define many-body Green's functions as Nambu tensors and explore their expansion in terms of un-oriented Feynman diagrams.
+In Part~I, we present the key and foundational aspects of the Nambu-covariant formalism and its application to perturbation theory.
+First, we introduce the essential ideas of Nambu tensors and their relation to Bogoliubov transformations in Sec.~\ref{sec:tensor}.
+Second, the resulting NCPT, manifestly covariant with respect to Bogoliubov transformations, is discussed in Sec.~\ref{sec:covPT}.
+We introduce many-body Green's functions as Nambu tensors and explore their perturbative expansion in terms of un-oriented Feynman diagrams.
 We provide explicit Feynman rules for the time and energy representations, and give an additional set of diagrammatic rules to perform Matsubara sums.
-In Sec.~\ref{subsec:ConnectStandardFormalism}, we explicitly show the connection of this approach to previously existing formalisms, namely the Gorkov~\cite{Soma2011} and Bogoliubov~\cite{Signoracci2015} ones.
-Finally, we summarise the key points in Sec.~\ref{sec:conclusions}, where we also provide an outlook of future works.
+Illustrative examples where the Feynman rules are applied on diagrams up to third order in the perturbative expansion of the one-body Green's function are provided in Sec.~\ref{subsec:Examples}.
+Additional examples can also be found in Part~II where self-consistently dressed propagators and vertices are considered.
+Third, we explicitly show the connection of this approach to previously existing formalisms, namely the Gorkov~\cite{Soma2011} and Bogoliubov~\cite{Signoracci2015} ones, in Sec.~\ref{subsec:ConnectStandardFormalism}.
+Finally, we summarise the key points of Part~I in Sec.~\ref{sec:conclusions} and provide an outlook of future works based on this formalism.